Basket Case (film): Plot

 A flashback relates their backstory.
 They were conjoined at birth and their aunt was the only one who would take care of them.
 However, the twins were surgically separated at an early age by Dr. Lifflander, Dr. Needleman and Dr. Kutter, which explains their hatred for the doctors.
 They then murdered their father, which was ruled an accident, and lived with their aunt before she died.
 They then went to murder the doctors who had separated them.
 Belial deeply resents being cut off from his normal-looking brother, and Duane equally resents how heartless everyone acts towards his brother.

 Back in the present day, Belial sneaks into Casey's bedroom and scares her out before stealing her panties.
 The next day, Duane and Belial go to Dr. Kutter's office.
 She tries to dismiss them, but Duane reveals who he is before Belial kills Kutter by shoving her face into a drawer of sharp objects.
 Sharon goes to Duane's apartment seeking safety after Needleman's death and they start to make love before a jealous Belial starts screaming and Duane is forced to toss Sharon outside.

 That night Belial goes out to find Sharon while Duane has a dream that tells him about it.
 Belial sneaks into Sharon's apartment and tries to rape her.
 He attacks and kills her when she wakes up and screams.
-Enraged at his brother for his actions, Duane takes Belial back to the apartment in a scene that attracts several people to his apartment, which exposes the existence of Belial.
-Belial attacks Duane which results in the two brothers falling from a hotel window.
-They are knocked out as everyone surrounds their unconscious bodies.
+Enraged at his brother for his actions, Duane takes Belial back to the apartment in a scene that attracts several people to his hotel room, which exposes the existence of Belial.
+Belial attacks Duane and the two brothers fall from a hotel window onto the ground below, where onlookers gather around their bodies.